Shodo Daisuki Episode 36

 Shimauchi 04:22

-Even inexpensive machine-made paper is fine as long as it doesn’t bleed much.
-Instead, use that to practice a lot.
-Before we get into keirin itself, there’s something I’d like you to know: the methods called “sokō tenboku” and “kōji.”
+Even inexpensive machine-made paper is enough—as long as it doesn’t bleed much.
+Use that advantage to practice a lot.
+Now, before we enter kata-rin, there’s something I want you to know.
+It’s a method called “sōkō tenboku rōji.”
+Yeah—sōkō tenboku rōji.
+Well,

 Shimauchi 04:44